 Over the past two years, nearly 20 Indian students have joined the Wheaton community of 1,650 students.
 This year’s entering Class of 2021 is extraordinarily talented, having been selected from the largest applicant pool in the college’s history, with more than 6,000 students vying for a place in the class.

 Among this talented group of students is Gyana Srivastava, Wheaton’s second Next Genius Scholar.
 A student from the prestigious Cathedral and John Connon School in Mumbai, Srivastava was selected from a pool of nearly 4,000 test-takers nationwide.
-Twenty scholarship finalists were identified from the examination’s top 10 percent of test-takers and were interviewed in person in Mumbai by Wheaton College President Dennis Hanno and Dean Gosselin last November.
+Twenty scholarship finalists were identified from the examination’s top 10 percent of test-takers and were interviewed in person in Mumbai by Wheaton College President Dennis Hanno last November.

-“Next Genius did an extraordinary job in identifying exceptional candidates for consideration, making our task of selecting just one scholar incredibly difficult,” Gosselin said.
+“Next Genius did an extraordinary job in identifying exceptional candidates for consideration, making our task of selecting just one scholar incredibly difficult,” Hanno said.
 “Among the talented group of finalists, Gyana rose to the top, and we are delighted to have her as a member of our community.”

 Now enrolled in her first semester at Wheaton, Srivastava says her experience with Next Genius and Wheaton College has been outstanding.